ymf1/id4-products/README.md

 # Duende Extensions for ASP.NET

-Extensions for ASP.NET to help with leveraging advanced features of Duende IdentityServer
+Extensions for ASP.NET to leverage advanced features of Duende IdentityServer.

 ### Extensions for the JwtBearer authentication handler